hylandtechoutreach/hackathon/BeforeTheEvent/TeamFormation.md

 There will also be a team building activity where you can start to build connections with your new allies.

 ## Submitting your Team
 Once you've gathered your compatriots, you will need to fill out a form to make it official.
 This form will bind you together for all eternity, ensuring that you will remain tethered to one another forever, no matter what.
-For your team to be eligible for the competition, **this form must be submitted by 7PM ET on Friday.** # TODO: Team Submission Time
+For your team to be eligible for the competition, **this form must be submitted by 5:00PM ET on Friday.**

 [Click here to access the form and seal your fate.](https://forms.gle/Cagf9asvZiosew8R6)